Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Return Transfers

 Return transfers from SMY Ondina to the airport or local hotel are also included in the trip price.
-Please note that these transfers are available on the morning of Day 8 or your trip and will be arranged on location in order to group guests together, where applicable.
+Please note that these transfers are available on the morning of Day 8 of your trip and will be arranged on location to group guests together, where applicable.

 Accommodation

 Our accommodation over the course of your trip is aboard the Sailing Motor Yacht Ondina, a classic Phinisi, built with tropical woods following traditional techniques.
 This beautiful vessel features eight guest cabins with en suite facilities and air conditioning, as well as ample deck space to relax between swims or enjoy the meals that are prepared by our very own onboard chef.
-The crew on board also includes our captain and a qualified dive instructor at all times.
+The crew on board also always includes our captain and a qualified dive instructor.

 Food and Drink